Here Comes Science

-Here Comes Science is the fourth children's album and fourteenth studio album by American alternative rock band They Might Be Giants, packaged as a CD/DVD set.
-The album is (as the title suggests) science-themed, and is the third in their line of educational albums, following 2005's Here Come the ABCs and 2008's Here Come the 123s.
-It was nominated for the "Best Musical Album For Children" Grammy.
+Here Comes Science is the fourth children's album and fourteenth studio album by American alternative rock band They Might Be Giants.
+It was packaged as a CD/DVD set.
+The album is science-themed, and is the third in their line of educational albums, following Here Come the ABCs (2005) and Here Come the 123s (2008).
+It was nominated for the "Best Musical Album for Children" Grammy.